Hometown: Toronto, ON

 Describe where you were raised and what your childhood was like.

 My childhood was a humble one, but was always filled with love, happiness and support from my parents and brother.
-They raised us to be hardworking compassionate individuals, respectful and kind to one another and taught us to embrace everything life has to offer.
+They raised us to be good humans and taught us to embrace everything life has to offer.
 They made every occasion, whether it was our birthday, Christmas or Easter, very special, characterized by delicious Lebanese feasts and lively family reunions!
 Growing up in Toronto with an immigrant family had given me the chance to enjoy my heritage and traditions while discovering and celebrating other cultures.
 The greatest gift my parents could have ever given me was being born and raised in Canada, a country which has offered me so many life-changing opportunities that don’t exist in most parts of the world.
 That is a privilege I never take for granted and wish to devote my time to helping others access similar opportunities.

 “One of the luckiest things that can happen to you in life is, I think, to have a happy childhood.”